Quark vs Skyr: What is the difference?

 • Consistency – Skyr has a very smooth thick and creamy consistency that is similar to Greek yoghurt.
 Quark’s consistency is totally different – it is not creamy, it is thicker and not as smooth.

-• Flavour – Skyr has a pretty mild, slightly sour flavour and a great creamy taste.
+• Flavour – Skyr has a pretty mild, slightly sour flavour and a creamy taste.
 Quark is more similar to cottage cheese in its flavour and tastes rather bland and not that pleasant on its own.
+I personally prefer Skyr – it’s better tasting.

 • Protein content – Quark is higher in protein than Skyr containing 11.6 g of protein (or more) per 100g vs 10.6g of protein in Skyr.